Islamophobia: Public opinion

 The extent of negative attitudes towards Muslims varies across different parts of Europe.
 Polls in Germany and the Czech Republic (as well as South Korea) have suggested that most respondents do not welcome Muslim refugees in those countries.

 A 2017 Chatham House poll of more than 10,000 people in 10 European countries had on average 55% agreeing that all further migration from Muslim-majority countries should be stopped, with 20% disagreeing and 25% offered no opinion.
 By country, majority opposition was found in Poland (71%), Austria (65%), Belgium (64%), Hungary (64%), France (61%), Greece (58%), Germany (53%), and Italy (51%).

 In Canada, surveys have suggested that 55% of respondents think the problem of Islamophobia is "overblown" by politicians and media, 42% think discrimination against Muslims is 'mainly their fault', and 47% support banning headscarves in public.

-In the United States, a 2011 YouGov poll found that 50% of respondents expressed an unfavorable view of Islam, compared to 23% expressing a favorable view.
-Another YouGov poll done in 2015 had 55% of respondents expressing an unfavorable view.
+In the United States, a 2011 YouGov poll found that 50% of respondents expressed an unfavourable view of Islam, compared to 23% expressing a favourable view.
+Another YouGov poll done in 2015 had 55% of respondents expressing an unfavourable view.
 However, according to a 2018 Institute for Social Policy and Understanding, 86% of American respondents said they wanted to "live in a country where no one is targeted for their religious identity", 83% told ISPU they supported "protecting the civil rights of American Muslims", 66% believed negative political rhetoric toward Muslims was harmful to U.S., and 65% agreed that Islamophobia produced discriminatory consequences for Muslims in America.

 The chart below displays collected data from the ISPU 2018 American Muslim Poll which surveyed six different faith populations in the United States.
 The statements featured in this chart were asked to participants who then responded on a scale from strongly agree to strongly disagree.
 The total percentage of those who answered agree and strongly agree are depicted as follows:

 Question 1: "I want to live in a country where no one is targeted for their religious identity."

 Question 2: "The negative things politicians say regarding Muslims is harmful to our country."

 Question 3: "Most Muslims living in the United States are no more responsible for violence carried out by a Muslim than anyone else."

 Question 4: "Most Muslims living in the United States are victims of discrimination because of their faith."

 The table below represents the Islamophobia Index, also from the 2018 ISPU poll.
 This data displays an index of Islamophobia among faith populations in the United States.

-Internalized Islamophobia
+Internalised Islamophobia

-ISPU also highlighted a particular trend in relation to anti-Muslim sentiment in the U.S. – internalized Islamophobia among Muslim populations themselves.
+ISPU also highlighted a particular trend in relation to anti-Muslim sentiment in the U.S. – internalised Islamophobia among Muslim populations themselves.
 When asked if they felt most people want them to be ashamed of their faith identity, 30% of Muslims agreed (a higher percentage than any other faith group).
-When asked if they believed that their faith community was more prone to negative behavior than other faith communities, 30% of Muslims agreed, again, a higher percentage than other faith groups.
+When asked if they believed that their faith community was more prone to negative behaviour than other faith communities, 30% of Muslims agreed, again, a higher percentage than other faith groups.